WiseDodge/ArchiveSorter/docs/README.md

 # ArchiveSorter 📂

-**A Python-based automated file archive organizer with companion scripts for consolidation and analysis.**
+**A file management system for turning digital chaos into a clean, organized archive.**

-Keeps your downloads and miscellaneous files neatly organized by sorting them into a categorized, nested folder structure.
-When you need to find something, you can instantly reverse the process with the PowerShell consolidator, or analyze your files with the extension dumper.
+ArchiveSorter uses a powerful Python script to systematically sort files into a detailed, nested structure, making it effortless to locate what you need.
+For added flexibility, companion scripts are included to flatten the entire archive for bulk tasks or analyze your file types to help you refine your organization.

 ---
 ## ✨ Showcase

 **1. Organize with `ArchiveSorter.py`**

-Automatically sorts a messy folder into an elegant, nested structure.
+Automatically sorts a messy folder into an elegant, nested structure so you can find files easily.

 ![ArchiveSorter Demo](docs/assets/ArchiveSorter-Demo.gif)

 **2. Consolidate with `FileConsolidator.ps1`**

-Safely reverses the process, moving all files from the nested archive back into a single, flat folder.
+Safely reverses the process, moving all files from the nested archive back into a single, flat folder for tasks like bulk transfers.

 ![FileConsolidator Demo](docs/assets/FileConsolidator-Demo.gif)